alphagov/paas-tech-docs/source/documentation/guidance/buildpacks.md

 Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you are interested in this feature.
 If a custom buildpack is requested by multiple tenants, we will look into improving our support in this area.

-#### .NET buildpack support

-The [.NET Core buildpack](https://docs.cloudfoundry.org/buildpacks/dotnet-core/index.html) [external link] is only available as a custom buildpack.

 ### Docker images